goauthentik/authentik/website/docs/providers/scim/index.md

 Data is synchronized in multiple ways:

 -   When a user/group is created/modified/deleted, that action is sent to all SCIM providers
-- Periodically, all SCIM providers are fully synchronized
+-   Periodically (once an hour), all SCIM providers are fully synchronized

 The actual synchronization process is run in the authentik worker.
 To allow this process to better to scale, a task is started for each 100 users and groups, so when multiple workers are available the workload will be distributed.